caltechlibrary/nlp/python-strings.md

 For a good introduction to regular expressions in Python see [https://docs.python.org/3/howto/regex.html](https://docs.python.org/3/howto/regex.html)

-Regular expressions ('regex') are templates for complex pattern matching of text that provide more sophisticated matching that comparison operators and the `.find()` method.
+Regular expressions ('regex') are templates for complex pattern matching of text that provide more sophisticated matching than comparison operators and the `.find()` method.

 Regular expressions are implemented in Python with the `re` module: